Thieves & Kings

 Muckleglum is a 9’-tall hill giant, which is small as hill giants go.
 With most of his red hair missing, and a slack jaw stained with years of drinking fermented Wolf Berries, at first glance, he appears quite stupid.
 He wears blue suspender trousers and little else beyond a collection of bags, and a necklace of humanoid skulls.
 He carries a very large bundle of smoothed logs wrapped together with rawhide in his right hand, and bears a large leather sack slung over his shoulder.
 He is barefoot.
 He is often heard humming to himself with a simple cadence; “…DUM de DUM de DUM de DUM…”.

-Muckleglum has both a superior DEX (12) and INT (7) for his race, and lives as a nomad in the hills north of Thornkeep, near Cold Springs.
+Muckleglum has both a superior DEX (12) and INT (7) for his race, and lived as a nomad in the hills north of Thornkeep, near Cold Springs.
 He is a friendly sort who rather enjoys the company of lumbermen when he hears them singing, but he always scares them away with his blundering and lack of speaking the Common language.
 He has begun to achieve a local reputation as “… that dumb hulk…” among the other giant creatures (ogres and trolls), since no one has the ability to directly stand up to his “bullying”.

 Always something of an outcast among his kind, both for his size and somewhat more generous perspective on life, his own tribe of hill giants treated him as a pariah.
 The entire clan was slaughtered the spring of TR 1049, back in the Ravensgaarde Republic, and so he wandered west, hoping to find a new life in the forests.
 He has yet to claim a lair, but recent problems have also made this difficult.